pnp/cli-microsoft365/docs/docs/cmd/purview/retentionevent/retentionevent-add.md

 `-n, --displayName <displayName>`
 : The display name of the event

-`-t, --eventType <eventType>`
+`-e, --eventTypeName [eventTypeName]`
-: Name of the event type associated with the event
+: Name of the event type associated with the event.
+Specify either `eventTypeId` or `eventTypeName` but not both.

+`-i, --eventTypeId [eventTypeId]`
+: Id of the event type associated with the event.
+Specify either `eventTypeId` or `eventTypeName` but not both.

 `-d, --description [description]`
 : A description for the event